ygemici/osz/docs/memory.md

 |    c ..         | libc's data segment, read-write |
 |    ...          | more libraries may follow |

+The elf's local data segment comes right after the text segment, so it can take advantage of rip-relative (position independent) addressing.

 Page Management
 ---------------